 Today Uber exists in roughly 630 cities and 76 countries.
 Its model wouldn’t work without a flexible workforce that scales up with demand, which Uber influences with driver incentives and surge pricing.
 Uber also couldn’t grow as rapidly as it has without the resources each driver brings—their vehicle and mobile phone.

 Business imperative: Control costs to fuel growth.
 The cost of permanent workers can cripple a business during a time rapid expansion or volatility.
 A virtual, flexible workforce comes with on-demand economics.
 Workers tend to be self-motivated and independent, which means less management and supervision.
 They’re paid only when customers trigger it.
 It creates a relationship where workers want to generate business.

-We believe the traditional call center industry is ripe for a new, more modern approach to customer service and sales: virtual agents.
-They don’t sit in high-overhead brick-and-mortar call centers, and they can be sourced nationwide.
+We believe the traditional contact center industry is ripe for a new, more modern approach to customer service and sales: virtual agents.
+They don’t sit in high-overhead brick-and-mortar contact centers, and they can be sourced nationwide.
 They have the flexibility to work around their lives, and the responsibility to maintain their own skill development and hardware.
 Liveops agents also work on-demand, so you’re never paying for idle time.